-If you spend more time online or playing offline games on the computer than you intend to, or if this time interferes with your obligations then you could be suffering from an addiction to the computer.
-Although computer addiction is a relatively new problem, there have already been many instances of research and methods of treatment outlined to help those who are addicted to computer to change their behaviors, understand the causes of their addiction and regain control of their lives.
+If you regularly spend more time on the computer than you intend to, experience distress because of the computer, or if your computer use interferes with your obligations then you could be suffering from an addiction to the computer.
+Although computer addiction is a relatively new problem, there are effective treatments that can help people who are addicted to computer understand their addiction and regain control of their lives.

 What is Computer Addiction?